mcgnly/DeveloperDocumentation/AuthorizationDocumentation.md

 In the relayr context, a user wishing to grant access to an application will be redirected to a relayr page where they would be prompted to enter their relayr credentials.
 Once the credentials are entered, the user is redirected back to the application page with the parameter `accessToken` in the URL.
-The application The application can then parse the URL to exctract the clientToken.
+The application can then parse the URL to exctract the clientToken.
 This token will only be valid for two weeks.

+### How Does it All Work?

-#### The initial URL which sets both Authorization flows in motion is:
+The initial call which sets both authorization flows in motion is:

 http://api.relayr.io/oauth2/auth/?redirect_uri={redirect_uri}&response_type={response_type}&clientId={clientId}&scope={scope}